Newport (Salop) RUFC: History

 With the advent of leagues in 1987, Newport was placed in North Midlands 1.
 Between 1992–93 and 1994–95 saw promotion from that league, through Midlands West 2 and Midlands West 1 to Midlands 2 West (level 6).
 A large number of the first XV started rugby with the junior section of the club.
-Junior rugby is now a feature every Sunday morning with teams from under-8's to under-17's turning out for training or matches on regular basis.
+Junior rugby is now a feature every Sunday morning with teams from under-8's to under-17's turning out for training or matches on a regular basis.
 Various sides have competed in fixtures against such side as Moseley, Worcester, Orrell, Northampton and Bath.

 The "Shropshire Cup" The Newport (Salop) RUFC Challenge Cup, now known as the "Shropshire Cup" was originally donated by Arthur Hughes and Reg Walker, relations of Roy "Squash" Lemon, who was acknowledged as the instigator of Newport (Salop) RUFC.
 The cup was to be competed for by any Shropshire clubs in a knockout format.
 In the 1949–50 season, when the competition first started, the RFU frowned upon such competitions.
 However, after a long period of time and many letters passing between the RFU and the club permission was finally granted with the first competition taking place at the end of the 1949–50 season.
 It can be said that the "Shropshire Cup" is the oldest "Inter-Clubs" Trophy competition in existence.
 RAF Tern Hill were the first winners of the cup.

 The 6th Training Regiment, Oswestry, the forefathers of Oswestry won the 1952 final.
 In those early days teams from the armed forces, such as RAF Tern Hill and RAF Stoke Heath, dominated.
 However, the farmers from Harper Adams along with the clubs from Shrewsbury, Old Whitchurchians and Newport made certain that the military did not have it all their own way.
 Newport first took hold of the cup in a drawn match against Shrewsbury in 1954.
 Not being content with that the following year they also drew, this time with RAF Stoke Heath.
 However, in 1957 they first won the cup outright.